anusha-murali/anusha-murali.github.io/dfs.md

 This important decomposition allows one to think of connectivity information of a directed graph in two levels.
 At the top level we have a DAG, which has a useful, simple structure.
 A DAG is guaranteed to have at least one source (a vertex without incoming edges) and a sink (a vertex without outgoing edges).
 If we want more details, we could look inside a vertex of the DAG to see the full-fledged SCC — a completely connected graph — that lies there.

+The decomposition of an arbitrary directed graph into SCC's is extremely useful and informative. **Kosaraju's algorithm** is an efficient algorithm, based on DFS, which finds the SCC's in linear time.

+### Kosaraju's Algorithm

 [Table of Contents](./index.md)